SlenderStone/MessageHandler.Documentation/channels.md

 But of course you can also get started more quickly than designing one yourself, our gallery already has a few recipes for channels ready for you.

-# Existing channels in our gallery
+# Channels in our gallery

  * [Temperature Monitor](/documentation/channels/temperature-monitor)
  * [Twitter Engagement Analysis](/documentation/channels/twitter-engagement-analysis)